raulir/narrativecms/README.md

 BC CMS is a full stack PHP/Javascript/SCSS framework with CMS for websites and other browser based projects.

-BC CMS is branched from Codeigniter 2.0 (2012) and needs PHP >= 5.6 and MySQL compatible database.
+BC CMS is branched from Codeigniter 2.0 (2013)

+Needs PHP >= 5.6 and MySQL compatible database.

 Project goals: